picodebr/learnbot-simulator-protocol/README.md

 Given the fact that the component doesn't moves in the **z axis**, just two values in the position array are enough.

-Note that positions are ignored when the simulation is running in `3D` mode.
+Note that positions are ignored when the simulation is running in `AR` mode.

 ### Initial Values